aabbtree77/esp32-vpn/README.md

 At some point one becomes so desperate that [sending commands via github.com](https://github.com/aabbtree77/sendrecv) becomes viable.
 At least this works for testing purposes as long as github.com is available, but it is a very slow and cumbersome way to communicate.

 Great ideas come in pairs, and one gets lucky to locate [Hyprspace](https://github.com/hyprspace/hyprspace/issues/94) and [EdgeVPN](https://github.com/mudler/edgevpn/issues/25).
-They focus on the ability to tap into a remote PC under NAT layers directly, in the P2P way, by means of the MIT-licensed stack called go-libp2p.
+They focus on the ability to tap into a remote PC under NAT layers without an external server/service.
+They rely on the MIT-licensed stack called [go-libp2p](https://github.com/libp2p/go-libp2p).

 Do they always work though, are they equally good?
 EdgeVPN may have an [edge](https://github.com/mudler/edgevpn/issues/25).